openenergymonitor/emonpi/docs/SD-card-build.md

 	mosquitto_pub -u 'emonpi' -P 'emonpimqtt2016' -t 'test/topic' -m 'helloWorld'

-If all is working we should see `helloWord` in the second shell
+If all is working we should see `helloWorld` in the second shell

 ##  Install  emonHub